angrybacon/doomsday-wiki/markdown/chapters/ddft/brainstorm.md

 5. Cast Oracle
 6. Oracle triggers with 2 cards left in the deck to win

 While this pile is vulnerable to removal on Oracle, its also extremely cheap and works with a rather bad hand.

 ### Example 4

-The Brainstorm can even be in the pile, if you have another cantrip to retrieve it
+The Brainstorm can even be in the pile, if you have another cantrip to retrieve it.

 > Ponder, Land in hand - {{BBB}} + {{UU}}